Azure/azure-sdk-for-net/sdk/managedservices/Azure.ResourceManager.ManagedServices/README.md

-# Microsoft Azure Managed Services Management client library for .NET
+# Microsoft Azure Managed Services management client library for .NET

 Microsoft Azure managed service provider is an IT service provider running their core business on Microsoft Azure.